meldurson/AllTameable/Wiki_Tamelist.md

 * __consumeItems:__ This is where you put the ID's of the items you want the creature to eat, put a : symbol in between each food (doesn't need to be a food item)
 * __changeFaction:__ This is whether the creature will change faction when tamed (If set to true it will attack/get attacked by anything that attacks you)
 * __procretion:__ This is whether the creature can breed to produce offspring (can set to _overwrite_ if there is already an offspring programmed in that you want to replace)
-* __maxCreatures:__ This is the max amount of creatures within range that can breed with or are offspring, if it exceeds this they will stop breeding
+* __maxCreatures:__ This is the max number of creatures within range that can breed with or are offspring, if it exceeds this, they will stop breeding
 * __pregnancyChance:__ This is the chance the creature has of becoming pregnant, Lower number = higher chance (scales from 0.00 to 1.00)
 * __pregnancyDuration:__ This is how long the creature is pregnant for (In seconds)
 * __growTime:__ This is how long it takes for offspring to grow into an adult (In seconds)

 __Examples:__
-This is what the default Boar would look like if put into the tamelist:
+This is what the default Boar would look like if put into the TameList:

     Boar,false,1800,600,1,15,30,10,Raspberry:Blueberries:Carrot:Turnip:Mushroom:Onion,false,true,5,0.33,60,3000
-If you want to add the ability to tame Deer and make it so it can eat any vegetarian food you could add:
+If you want to add the ability to tame Deer and make it so it can eat any vegetarian food, you could add:

     Deer,true,1500,300,1.4,10,30,15,Raspberry:Blueberries:Carrot:Turnip:Mushroom:Cloudberry:OnionSoup:Onion,false,true,7,0.66,90,2000